rikosintie/Ubuntu4NetworkEngineers/docs/SSH.md

 ### Login using the SSH Keys

-Continuing in the theme of network devices having crap crypto, you will have to add `PubkeyAcceptedKeyTypes +ssh-rsa` to the `~/.ssh/config` file for the host.
-Maybe by 2030 the network vendors will have decent crypto.
-But, by 2030, the current crypto will be deprecated!
+Continuing in the theme of network devices having legacy crypto, you will have to add `PubkeyAcceptedKeyTypes +ssh-rsa` to the `~/.ssh/config` file for the host.

 `ssh -i ~/.ssh/id_rsa.pub 192.168.10.253`